 - Presentations.
-A PowerPoint presentation is a collection of slides, handouts, speaker's notes, and outline, all in one file.
+A PowerPoint presentation is a collection of your slides, handouts, speaker's notes, and outline, all in one file.
 As you create slides, you're creating a presentation you're designing how your presentation should look and giving it a format that carries through from beginning to end. - Slides.
 Slides are the individual "pages" of your presentation.
-Slides can have titles, text, graphs, drawn objects, shapes, clip art, drawn art, photographs, and visuals created with other applications. - Handouts.
+Slides can have titles, text, graphs, drawn objects, shapes, clip art, drawn art, photographs, and visuals created with other applications.
+You can print slides as black-and-white or color. - Handouts.
 To support your presentation, you have the option of providing handouts for your audience.
 Handouts consist of smaller, printed versions of your slides - either two, three, or six slides per page.
 If you want, you can print additional information such as your company name, the date, and the page number on each page. - Speaker's Notes.
 You can create and print speaker's notes.
-You'll see a small image of the slide on each notes page, along with any notes you type. - Outlines.
+You'll see a small image of the slide on each notes page, along with any notes you type on the notes pages. - Outlines.
 As you're working on a presentation, you have the option of working with your presentation in outline form.
 In the outline, your titles and main text appear, but not your art or the text typed with the Text tool.
 You can also print your outline.

-Whether you need quick slides for a briefing, or slides for a training session, PowerPoint® has it all.
-Prompts, tips, and cue cards help you learn the product quickly; wizards, templates, and auto-layouts help you get right to work; and a complete set of easy-to- use tools ensures you have everything you need to get your point across and share information with others.
+Whether you need quick overheads for a briefing, or slides for a training session, PowerPoint has it all.
+Prompts, tips, and cue cards help you learn the product quickly; wizards, templates, and auto layouts help you get right to work; and a complete set of easy-to-use tools ensures you have everything you need to get your point across and share information with others.